 “The Isometric team has developed a River Alkalinity Enhancement protocol that leverages the unique strengths of rivers, including the ability to observe CDR in real time.
 We’ve tested the protocol in the field and are excited about its ability to support MRV that is efficient, affordable, practical and builds trust.
 We are excited about the potential for River Alkalinity Enhancement to help mitigate the worst effects of climate change while restoring our rivers and estuaries.”

 This protocol was developed in line with the Isometric Standard and was created in collaboration between Isometric’s in-house Science Team and reviewers from Isometric’s independent Science Network of over 300 scientific experts.
-Comments on this protocol are welcome from interested buyers, suppliers and scientists during the 30-day public consultation period which ends on April 26, 2025.
+This level of scientific rigor means that buyers can be confident in the high quality of all credits issued against this protocol.